MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-quickstart-blob.md

 ## Prerequisites

-Before you begin, have the following prerequisites in place:

 + An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/).

-+ Azure AI Search.
-[Create a service](search-create-service-portal.md) or [find an existing service](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices).
++ Create an [Azure AI Search service](search-create-service-portal.md) or [find an existing service](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Search%2FsearchServices).
 You can use a free service for this quickstart.

 + Azure Storage account with Blob Storage.